Berkeley-CS61B/website-sp24/projects/proj1a/faq.md

 released: false
 ---

-### I'm getting a "Required Type is Deque but provided is ..."
+### I'm getting a "Required Type is Deque61B but provided is ..."

 There are two possible issues.
 Make sure you haven't accidentally imported java.util.\* (or java.util.LinkedList or java.util.ArrayList).
 The other possible issue comes with an issue in your class signature.

-### Intellij is telling me "The method ... of type LinkedListDeque has the same erasure as ... of type Deque but does not override it."
+### Intellij is telling me "The method ... of type LinkedListDeque61B has the same erasure as ... of type Deque61B but does not override it."

-You probably forgot the generic `T` in the implements line of your class signature (i.e. you wrote `implements Deque` instead of `implements Deque<T>`).
+You probably forgot the generic `T` in the implements line of your class signature (i.e. you wrote `implements Deque61B` instead of `implements Deque61B<T>`).
 If you used something other than `T` for your generic type parameter, use that instead.

 ### Q: How do I make my arrows point to particular fields of a data structure?